kbumsik/VirtScreen/README.md

 ### Python `pip`

-If your distro is none of above, you may install it using `pip`.
+Although not recommended, you may install it using `pip`.
 In this case, you need to install the dependancies manually.

 You need [`x11vnc`](https://github.com/LibVNC/x11vnc), `xrandr`.
 To install (e.g. on Ubuntu):
 ```bash